 For more foods that fight erectile dysfunction, check out these Healthy Foods to Eat for Arginine.

-COFFEE: the Second-best Part of Waking Up
+Coffee: the Second-best Part of Waking Up

+What is the link between caffeine and erections?
 I can’t face the day without it, and after reading a 2015 study — which showed that men who drank 2-3 cups of coffee per day were 39% less likely to have erectile dysfunction than non-coffee drinkers — it’s not a habit I’m kicking anytime soon.
 As with moderate red and white wine intake, it’s thought that coffee consumption is a boon for cardiovascular health.
 As achieving and maintaining an erection is all about blood flow, that stands to reason.

 The study’s authors wrote: “Caffeine triggers a series of pharmacological effects that lead to the relaxation of the penile helicine arteries, and the cavernous smooth muscle that lines cavernosal spaces, thus increasing penile blood flow.”
 Think of it this way: the blood vessels that deliver blood to your penis are like a lot of hoses you want to push fluid through.
 Coffee helps to unkink them.
 (It also helps prevent weight gain.)
 Make mine a Venti.